 “Get back there, dogmeat!”
 I veered suddenly curbside, before a humming realty office, smack where my favorite grainy co-op used to be.
-I head locked the face-licking Setter, twisting Seamus’s neck, biting the dog’s crusted left ear, drawing a blood spray before thrusting his howling 45-pound frame rearward against the tailgate.
+I headlocked the face-licking Setter, twisting Seamus’s neck, biting the dog’s crusted left ear before thrusting his howling 45-pound frame rearward against the tailgate.
 “Get back there,” I screamed, “go makin’ a horse’s ass out of me…”

-Seamus whimpered painfully, but stayed the distance—Irish Setters being crazy, not stupid.
-This morning had started routinely enough: I’d taken him up for some sunrise exercise, past the Turnpike vista point before school—cutting it close, but with the knowledge that any resulting time press schedule-wise paled by comparison with a Setter 24 hours unrun.
-The plan was to cruise along a gravel ridge road overlooking Boulder Valley and its full Rocky Mountain backdrop, albeit with the nagging notion that I could have stood some jogging myself.
+Seamus whimpered painfully, but stayed the distance—Irish Setters being crazy, but not stupid.
+This morning had started routinely enough: I’d taken him up for some sunrise exercise, past the Turnpike vista point before school—cutting it close, but with the knowledge that any resulting time/schedule press paled by comparison with a Setter 24 hours unrun.
+The plan was to cruise along a gravel ridge road overlooking Boulder Valley and its full Rocky Mountain backdrop, albeit with the nagging notion that I could have stood some jogging my own self.

-I had toweled Seamus off some, but didn’t have enough time to take him home.
-Thus I was forced to leave him stew in the student parking lot, vent windows cracked.
-Still, a couple of hours really fried everything, with that sun-broiled little McKyle’s’ pit stop only magnifying the Squareback’s equine stink.
+I had towelled Seamus off some, but didn’t have enough time to take him home.
+So I was forced to leave him stew in the student parking lot, vent windows cracked wide.
+Still, a couple of hours really fried things, with that sun-broiled McKyle’s’ pit stop only intensifying the Squareback’s equine stink.
 There had been no escaping it.
 Even amid Cross’s questions, Seamus was this long titian blur across my field of vision, mad dog bounding over the hilltops, tail dragging sorely between his legs: Fractured coccygeal vertebrae, fifth caudal segment, crushing hemal arches, chipping the articular and mammillary processes, vet’s bill painful all the more.

-I’d even shamefully, disjointedly blurted that sorry diagnosis between Spearman’s rho and Kendall’s tau.
-So now I shuddered, slapping fiercely at my right temple, then cut left up 7th Street, well into the foothills—this endearingly grubstake corner of old Boulder roughly mountain cradled from Chautauqua and Baseline north to the deep, damp slit into Boulder Canyon.
-Tight, cottage-lined streets stuffed their way up against the greenbelt like a throw rug beneath a drafty door.
-From there up, the foothills and Front Range reigned au naturel, making these heaped together little houses precious far beyond their material worth.
+I’d even shamefully, witlessly blurted that sorry diagnosis between Spearman’s rho and Kendall’s tau.
+So now I shuddered, slapping fiercely at my throbbing right temple, then cut left up 7th Street, well into the foothills—this endearingly grubstake corner of old Boulder roughly mountain cradled from Chautauqua and Baseline north to the deep, damp slit into Boulder Canyon.
+Tight, cottage-lined streets stuffed their way up against the greenbelt like a throw rug under a drafty door.
+From there, the foothills and Front Range reigned au naturel, making these heaped together little houses precious far beyond their material worth.

-While this climb cleared my sinuses, the ringing wouldn’t cease, my whole head blowing up like Jiffy Pop.
+While this climb cleared my sinuses, the aural ringing wouldn’t cease, my whole head blowing up like a Jiffy Pop bag.
 A sharp pain crackled across my forehead—cranial muscles tightening with torque wrench force, fronto-insular cortex pressure—sudden shakes and tremors I had never, ever felt before.
-Plowing through jellied snowmelt, I notched each street and bell toll incrementally deeper into the steering wheel, until my thumbnails bruised and knuckles ached and the top of my head began steaming like the sun off rushing neighborhood creeklets.
+Plowing through jellied snowmelt, I notched each street and bell toll incrementally deeper into the steering wheel, until my thumbnails bruised and knuckles ached and the top of my head began steaming like the sun off nearby rushing creeklets.

 “Sorry about the…ouch!”
-I tossed the Setter some stale Milk-Bones, then hit my head on an icicle cluster dripping crystalline from the low, slanted porch roof.
+I tossed the Setter a few remaining stale Milk-Bones, then hit my head on an icicle cluster dripping crystalline from the low, slanted porch roof.

 “Kenny?!
 Oops, better go, Syd…but, oh, hearing your voice, you don’t know.
 Me, too…see you tomorrow.
 Be safe, byebs…Kenny, how’d we do?”

 “Wantz to hear all about it!”
 Melissa ‘Moon’ Saversohn, housemate, beamed at me and dropped the phone.
 “Big thing is, you’re out.
-Now we’re really cookin’…” She rushed toward me, small and delicate, yet strategically turned, her very presence begging preclusive embrace.
+Now we’re really cookin’, aren’t we…” She rushed toward me, small and delicate, yet strategically turned, her very presence begging preclusive embrace.
 But she suddenly stopped cold to crack a parlor window.
 “Oh, not again…I do hope you wiped your feet.”

 “This morning yet, right before orals.”
 I stomped snow and worse onto the cabin’s hardwood floor, then motioned menacingly out to the yard.
 “Setters are lunatics, I tell you.
 And I don’t care what the vet says, he’s not doing it to mask his scent, he does it just to spite me!
-I could have killed him…”
+So help me, I could have killed him right then and there …”

 “Kenny, you didn’t,” she checked the side window for signs of life, Seamus darting and digging and banging away.
 “Tsk, why do you still take him anywhere near those pastures?
 He’s a hunting dog, you know he’s gonna roll in it by nature.
 Whew, if you went to class like that, they probably couldn’t wait to sign you out.”

-“Booted out’s more like it,” I kvetched, catching another whiff, up close and personal, as if downwind of a Porta-Potty dumper truck.
+“Booted out’s more like it,” I caught another whiff, up close and personal, as if downwind of a Porta-Potty dump truck.
 “They say they haven’t made any decisions about the fall, but it turns out they have made their damn decisions—courtesy of Grammersly and Verniere.